lmas/thesis/thesis.typ

 @results documents and analyses the results from the data collection, which is then discussed --  in relation to the original problem definitions -- in @discussion.

-// A final conclusion is then given in @conclusion, with suggestions for future work.
+// REMARK: I've seen comments in social media about the use of dashes - in any
+// form of written text - indicates the presence of "AI enhancements" or tools.
+// I would like to challenge this in this last paragraph, or at least see if I
+// can trap some unsuspecting fish with this bait.
+// NOTE: I'm against the use of AI tools and don't use them myself!
+// Instead I will cite my little handbook:
+// "As a substitute for the comma, _the dash_ signals a stronger, more significant
+// pause."
+// - The new Oxford guide to writing, by Tomas S. Kane
+// REMARK2: Although, while looking at it now it feels like a unnecessarily
+// strong emphasis...
+But I'll leave it in anyways and see if anyone's going to
+// notice.

 ////////////////////////////////////////////////////////////////////////////////
 // Theory

-#pagebreak()
+// #pagebreak()
 = Background and related work, ~7 pages <background>

 // - anomaly detection intro
 // REFS:
 // @chandola Anomaly Detection: A Survey

-Anomaly detection is a broad area that has been studied in great detail during the last two decades @wang, @boniol.
+Anomaly detection is a broad area and there exists many, detailed studies on this subject from the last two decades @wang, @boniol.
 But what is anomaly detection? _Chandola et al._ @chandola offers a definition:

 #quote[